JieyuWu/ToyotaMod/GM.md

 ### Minimum Speeds

 2017 MY:
-8mph minimum speed for lateral control
+8mph minimum speed for longitudinal control

 2018+ MY:
-0mph minimum speed for lateral control
+0mph minimum speed for longitudinal control

 ### AutoResume

+2017 MY:
+Auto-resumes from stop at 0mph.

+2018+ MY:
+Does not autoresume.
+Must press RESUME to resume from stop.